Premveer-Analytics/QCommerce-India-Case-Study/README.md

-# QCommerce-India-Case-Study
+# Q-Commerce India Case Study 📦
 A Data Analytics Case Study on Quick Commerce Sector in India.
-# Q-Commerce India Case Study 📦

 ## 📑 Project Overview
 This case study analyzes delivery, category performance, and order data of the Indian Quick Commerce (Q-Commerce) sector.
 The goal is to uncover operational insights, understand delivery performance, and recommend strategies for improving profitability and customer experience.